Kingdom of Hungary (1526–1867): 18th century

-Maria Theresa (1741–80) faced an immediate challenge from Prussia's Frederick II when she became head of the House of Habsburg.
+Maria Theresa (1741–80) faced an immediate challenge from Prussia's Frederick II when she became head of the House of Habsburg, facing the First Silesian War.
 In 1741 she appeared before the Diet of Pressburg holding her newborn son and entreated Hungary's nobles to support her.
 They stood behind her and helped secure her rule.
 Maria Theresa later took measures to reinforce links with Hungary's magnates.
 She established special schools to attract Hungarian nobles to Vienna.

 Under Charles and Maria Theresa, Hungary experienced further economic decline.
 Centuries of Ottoman occupation and war had reduced Hungary's population drastically, and large parts of the country's southern half were almost deserted.
 A labor shortage developed as landowners restored their estates.
 In response, the Habsburgs began to colonize Hungary with large numbers of peasants from all over Europe, especially Slovaks, Serbs, Croatians, and Germans.
 Many Jews also immigrated from Vienna and the empire's Polish lands near the end of the 18th century.
 Hungary's population more than tripled to 8 million between 1720 and 1787.
 However, only 39 percent of its people were Magyars, who lived mainly in the center of the country.

 In the first half of the 18th century, Hungary had an agricultural economy that employed 90 percent of the population.
 The nobles failed to use fertilizers, roads were poor and rivers blocked, and crude storage methods caused huge losses of grain.
 Barter had replaced money transactions, and little trade existed between towns and the serfs.
 After 1760 a labor surplus developed.
 The serf population grew, pressure on the land increased, and the serfs' standard of living declined.
 Landowners began making greater demands on new tenants and began violating existing agreements.
 In response, Maria Theresa issued her Urbarium of 1767 to protect the serfs by restoring their freedom of movement and limiting the corvée.
 Despite her efforts and several periods of strong demand for grain, the situation worsened.
 Between 1767 and 1848, many serfs left their holdings.
 Most became landless farmworkers because a lack of industrial development meant few opportunities for work in the towns.